TheOdinProject/curriculum/JS101/code-structure.md

 Structural:

 * Functions should only do ONE thing!
 Functions should rarely get to more than 10 lines.. and most functions should easily fit in 5-6 lines.
-If your functions are regularly stretching longer than that then you should consider trying to break them down a bit.
+If your functions are regularly stretching longer than that then you should consider trying to break them down into smaller functions.
-* Within a single file - organize variables, functions, objects, ... in a way that makes sense so you don't have to rescan the whole file all the time.
+* Within a single file - organize variables, functions, objects, etc ... in a way that makes sense so you don't have to rescan the whole file all the time.

 * Keep your indentation consistent!
 In general begin and end opening/closing tags, parentheses or brackets at the same indentation level: